 1999 At least 75 people were killed in Karachi due to political violence.

-1998 More than 1,000 people died in violence.
+1998 More than 1,000 people were killed.

-2012 Pakistani federal politics in 2012 were described by the BBC as a “farce” and a “soap opera”.
-In January Prime Minister Gilani faced charges of contempt by Pakistan’s Supreme Court for refusing to ask Swiss authorities to reopen the corruption case against President Zardari relating to funds in Swiss accounts.
-He insisted that the constitution provides presidential immunity.
+2012 Pakistani federal politics in 2012 were described by the BBC as a “farce” and a “soap opera.”
+In January, Prime Minister Gilani faced charges of contempt by Pakistan’s Supreme Court for refusing to ask Swiss authorities to reopen the corruption case against President Zardari relating to funds in Swiss accounts.
+He insisted that the constitution provided presidential immunity.
 Gilani was convicted of contempt of court in April, but refused to step down.
 He was subsequently disqualified from office.
 The Supreme Court then demanded that new Prime Minister Raja Ashraf reopen the corruption case against President Zardari.
-In early 2013 the Supreme Court ordered the arrest of Ashraf and 15 others on charges of corruption.
+In early 2013, the Supreme Court ordered the arrest of Ashraf and 15 others on charges of corruption.
 In December, Tahirul Qadri, founder of the pro-Communist Party Awami Tehreek (PAT), returned to Pakistan to pursue a “democratic revolution.”
 A rally in Lahore attracted hundreds of thousands of people.
 Adnan Rasheed, the mastermind of an assassination attempt on former President Pervez Musharraf, was appointed the “chief operational commander” of the fidayeen (suicide) unit of the Taliban.
 Earlier in 2012, Rasheed was freed in an unprecedented jailbreak operation.
 Approximately 200 Tehrik-i-Taliban militants armed with guns, grenades and rockets attacked the high-security Central Jail in Bannu District of Khyber Pakhtunkhwa and released 384 prisoners.

 2011 Pakistan’s relationship with the United States suffered a number of blows in 2011.
 Raymond Davis, a U.S. contractor working for the CIA, was arrested for shooting and killing two men in Lahore in January.
-Although it was unclear whether the shooting was self-defence or murder, it resulted in heightened anti-American sentiment and increased suspicion of Americans, especially by Pakistan’s Inter-Services Intelligence (ISI).
-The United States’ continued use of unmanned drones also degraded the relationship between the two countries.
+Although it was unclear whether the shooting was self-defence or murder, it resulted in heightened anti-U.S. sentiment and increased suspicion of Americans, especially by Pakistan’s Inter-Services Intelligence (ISI).
+Continued use of unmanned drones by the United States on targets in Pakistan caused protests in Pakistan..
 Washington accused the Pakistani army, particularly the ISI, of supporting the Haqqani network of Taliban-aligned militants.
-The Haqqani network was believed to be responsible for multiple attacks against U.S. targets in 2011, including an attack on the U.S. embassy in Kabul in September.
-Osama bin Laden was slain by U.S. forces in May in a military town near Islamabad where he appeared to have been living for some time, raising further suspicions of complicity between the Pakistani military and militants.
-U.S.-Pakistani relations took a dive in November when 24 Pakistani soldiers were killed by friendly-fire from a NATO warplane near the Afghan border.
-Pakistan responded by blocking NATO supply routes to Afghanistan.
+The Haqqani network was believed to be responsible for multiple attacks against U.S. targets in 2011, including the U.S. embassy in Kabul in September.
+Osama bin Laden was slain by U.S. forces in May in a military town near Islamabad, where he appeared to have been living for some time, raising further suspicions of complicity between the Pakistani military and militants.
+In November, 24 Pakistani soldiers were killed by friendly fire from a NATO warplane near the Afghan border; Pakistan responded by blocking NATO supply routes to Afghanistan.

 2006 Militant Islamists, dubbed the Pakistani Taliban, strengthened their power in the provinces of North and South Waziristan.
 In March, clerics in these provinces announced the enforcement of sharia law as the only means to resolve disputes.
 President Pervez Musharraf accused India of arming and financing Baluch rebels, a charge India denied.